Have you or a loved one been taken advantage of by a coach, spiritual advisor, or teacher?

 Have you been forced to endure unwanted sexual advances in the workplace?

 When you or a loved one decides to participate in athletics, take a job, send your child to daycare, or join a place of worship, you expect that those placed in positions of power have been vetted and trained.
 Moreover, you expect that reports of misconduct by a coach, supervisor, teacher, or spiritual leader will be acted upon swiftly and not swept under the rug.
 When those expectations are broken, the resulting pain can last a lifetime.
-The sexual assault lawyers in Burg Simpson’s Cincinnati office can help you with the legal help you need to start to pick up the pieces and pursue justice for the harm that was inflicted upon you.
-Contact Burg Simpson right now by calling 513-852-5600 or fill out a Free Case Evaluation Form.
+The sexual assault attorneys at Burg Simpson can help you with the legal help you need to start to pick up the pieces and pursue justice for the harm that was inflicted upon you.

 WHAT IS A SEXUAL ABUSE, ASSAULT, AND HARASSMENT CLAIM?